bbglab/oncodrive3d/README.md

 ### Input

-- **<input_mutations>** (`required`): Mutation file that can be eihter:
+- **<input_mutations>** (`required`): Mutation file that can be either:
-   - A Mutation Annotation Format (MAF) file annotated with consequences (e.g., by using [Ensembl Variant Effect Predictor (VEP)](https://www.ensembl.org/info/docs/tools/vep/index.html)).
+   - **<input_maf>**: A Mutation Annotation Format (MAF) file annotated with consequences (e.g., by using [Ensembl Variant Effect Predictor (VEP)](https://www.ensembl.org/info/docs/tools/vep/index.html)).
-   - The unfiltered output of VEP (`<cohort>.vep.tsv.gz`) including annotations for all possible transcripts.
+   - **<input_vep>**: The unfiltered output of VEP (`<cohort>.vep.tsv.gz`) including annotations for all possible transcripts.

 - **<mut_profile>** (`optional`): Dictionary including the normalized frequencies of mutations (*values*) in every possible trinucleotide context (*keys*), such as 'ACA>A', 'ACC>A', and so on.

 ---

 **⚠️ Note:**
 Oncodrive3D uses the mutational profile of the cohort to improve the accuracy of neutral mutagenesis simulations.
 However, it’s not strictly required.
-If the mutational profile is not provided, the tool will use a simple, uniform distribution as a default behavior for simulating mutations.
+If the mutational profile is not provided, the tool will use a simple uniform distribution as the background model for simulating mutations and scoring potential 3D clusters.

 ---

 ### Main output

-- **<cohort>.3d_clustering_genes.csv**: A Comma-Separated Values (CSV) file containing the results of the analysis at the gene level.
+- **\<cohort>.3d_clustering_genes.csv**: A Comma-Separated Values (CSV) file containing the results of the analysis at the gene level.
 Each row represents a gene, sorted from the most significant to the least significant based on the 3D clustering analysis.
 The table also includes genes that were not analyzed, with the reason for exclusion provided in the `status` column.

-- **<cohort>.3d_clustering_pos.csv**: A Comma-Separated Values (CSV) file containing the results of the analysis at the level of mutated residues.
+- **\<cohort>.3d_clustering_pos.csv**: A Comma-Separated Values (CSV) file containing the results of the analysis at the level of mutated residues.
 Each row corresponds to a mutated position within a gene and includes detailed information for each mutational cluster.

 ### Example Runs: